 Every year, media and business industries thrive on making Christmas shinier and louder.
-And our very own Muslim kids could feel the charm of the trees, lights, glitter, gifts, jingles, the holiday season and Santa.
+And our Muslim kids could feel the charm of the trees, lights, glitter, gifts, jingles, the holiday season, and Santa.
 After all, that’s what they only know and admire about Christmas.
-Yet as they grow, their curiosity about Muslims and Christmas celebration expands.
+Yet as they grow, their curiosity about Muslims and Christmas celebrations expands.

 Further, as parents, how do we encourage our children to respect their non-Muslim friends and their families without compromising our faith?

-Your children come home from school with assumptions about Christmas and Santa that they have heard from their classmates or media.
-Before you rush to enlighten them with your views, make sure you have enough knowledge and resources to provide them before you spark the conversation about Muslims and Christmas celebrations.
+Your children come home from school with assumptions about Christmas and Santa that they have heard from their classmates or the media.
+Before you rush to enlighten them with your views, ensure you have enough knowledge and resources to provide them before you spark the conversation about Muslims and Christmas celebrations.
 Why shouldn’t Muslims celebrate Christmas can be an excellent brief start.

 Muslim converts and Christmas

 If you’re a reverted Muslim, Christmas must be one of the most challenging times of the year for you.
 Suddenly you’re no longer celebrating with your family or exchanging gifts, and you could feel nostalgic about the joy of the festivities.
 Even worse, you could be accused of betraying Jesus.
 Understanding the reasons behind the forbidding of Muslims and the Christmas celebration will make your patience worthwhile.
 It’s like you’re doing Jihad by going against the flow, and eventually, you’ll immensely be rewarded.